 Emigrant vs Immigrant

 So, it is clear that an emigrant is a person who moves out of his country to another country.
 Emigrant is a person, and the act of emigration is the process of relocating from one country to another.
 Emigrant is a noun.
 In the same manner, emigration is a noun.
 An emigrant migrates to another country.
-Traditionally, people from poor countries have chosen to migrate to developed countries in search of greener pastures.
+Traditionally, people from under-developed or developing countries have chosen to migrate to developed countries in search of greener pastures.
 They are labeled as emigrants in their respective countries but are called immigrants in the countries where they arrive.

 An immigrant is a person who arrives in a new country from his country.
 Immigration is a process that is a continued process and at all times, people keep on immigrating from one place to another.
 An immigrant arrives from another country.
 All countries of the world have set up immigration departments to limit the number of people coming inside the country.
-Only people with a valid passport and visa are allowed to immigrate thereby keeping their numbers in check.
+Only people with a valid passport and visa are allowed to immigrate.
+In doing so, their numbers are kept in check.
 This is done to prevent illegal people from immigrating to the country.
 Illegal immigrants are a huge problem to countries.

 Legal or illegal when immigrants arrive at a country, the people already living in that country have to face problems socially and economically.
 Economical problems arise because the people who are already citizens of the country have to compete for jobs with the immigrants.
 At the same time, with immigrants, different cultures also come.
 Sometimes, the bonding of the existing culture and the immigrant’s culture may be not that easy.
 Also, with illegal immigrants the government faces a lot of problems as they have to look after them as they are also people.

 What is the difference between Emigrant and Immigrant?

 • Migration is the process of people traveling from one place to another, and the words emigrant and immigrant were developed from this word.